 FREEDOM DANCE FESTIVAL

-Freedom Dance Festival 2022 is ready to challenge you.
+Freedom Dance Festival 2022/2023 season is ready to challenge you.
 Are you ready for a dance tour with European flavour?

 The awards ceremony can take place after each day of competition or after each dance category.

 For the safety of all, keep aisles and stairwells clear and do not block emergency exits.

 Misconduct of any kind will not be tolerated as determined by the onsite director or venue management.
 Infractions may result in immediate disqualification.

 Dressing area space must be shared by all competitors.
 No dressing space will be assigned to individual organizations unless designated by Freedom Dance Festival staff.

 Any person(s) who damages venue property either inside or outside, by either misuse or abuse will disqualify their entire organization.
 Any person(s) who causes damage as mentioned, would assume full financial responsibility for repair, replacement and/or restitution.

 SEQUENCE OF CATEGORIES

 The schedule of the festival (sequence of the categories) should always be organized in such a way to avoid the same dancer(s) to compete again within 5 minutes in a different category.

 Should this happen, a special break must be given to provide for enough time for clothes changing and physical and mental preparation.
 The sequence of categories should always be previously published to all participants by E-mail, handed out in printed form during the registration and hanging out at the venue of competition.

 The language of all communications is English on all competitions (national and international).
 Any desired changes or remarks must be relayed to the organizers at least two days before the competition.
 On the day of the competition, only cancellations are possible.

 The Speaker should always properly inform the audience and the participants about the awards presentations.
 All the participants should be ready for awards presentations and should cooperate to provide for a continuous awards presentation and a quick efficient completion of the ceremony.